Iron Lad

-Iron Lad (Nathaniel "Nate" Richards) is a fictional superhero character appearing in American comic books published by Marvel Comics.
+Iron Lad (Nathaniel "Nate" Richards) is a superhero character appearing in American comic books published by Marvel Comics.
 He is an adolescent version of Kang the Conqueror, armed with a bio-metal suit that responds to mental commands.
 He is named after his ancestor of the same name.

 Publication history

 Iron Lad first appeared in Young Avengers #1 (April 2005), created by writer Allan Heinberg and artist Jim Cheung.